KatBrook/3354-RuntimeTerror/README.md

 Group name: Runtime Terror

-The branch where we worked on the documentation for the project
+The branch where we worked on the documentation for the project.